jatupan1989/boomjum1989/Why-does-HTTPSB-allow-all-javascript-in-Chromium-settings?!?.md

 HTTPSB uses a different and more reliable mechanism than other blockers on the Chromium platform to enforce the blocking of javascript.
 There are two ways in which javascript must be blocked:

+- External javascript
 - Inline javascript
-- External javascript

 For external javascript, this is trivial with the Chromium platform using the [webRequest API](http://developer.chrome.com/extensions/webRequest.html) to prevent the downloading of javascript files.
+If the file is not downloaded, obviously the javascript content can not be executed.

 For inline javascript however, it is a bit more complicated.